 Let’s get right to it: Shopping for a commercial fisherman can be rough.
-But after a lot of research & wear-and-tear from many days at sea, here are the top 6 gifts that any commercial fishermen would love to make your life easier!
+But after a lot of research & wear-and-tear from many days at sea, here are the top 6 gifts that any commercial fisherman would love to make your life easier!
 (I added 4 more gifts to the list, which you can check out here!)

 Darn Tough Socks